Healthcare & Social Care Healthcare employment

 NMC - Nurses and Midwives

-All nurses, midwives, and nursing associates in the UK must be registered with the Nursing and Midwifery Council (NMC).
-The NMC regulates over 850,000 professionals.
+All nurses and midwives in the UK, and nursing associates in England (the nursing associate role exists only in England), must be registered with the Nursing and Midwifery Council (NMC).
+The NMC regulates around 850,000 professionals.

 GDC - Dentists and Dental Care Professionals